 \subsection{Comparisons of Training and Inference Costs}

-We first compare the training and inference costs of our method against representative SR baselines to highlight the efficiency gains enabled by FlashAttention.
-As reported in Table~\ref{tab:sr_cost_comparison}, SST-L achieves the lowest training time and memory footprint, as well as lower inference latency and memory, despite leveraging a much larger attention window.
-This demonstrates that FlashAttention can provide substantial end-to-end benefits.
-Next, we compare SST-L$+$ with ATD under the same $96\times96$ training patch setting.
-SST-L$+$ is 1.92$\times$ faster in training while using 1.9$\times$ less training memory.
-This result indicates that naively increasing the training patch size without an appropriate hardware-efficient kernel can introduce significant overhead, and it reinforces the importance of FlashAttention for scaling SR Transformers.
+We first compare the training and inference costs of our method against representative SR baselines~\cite{HAT, ATD, PFT, MambaIR, MambaIRV2} to highlight the efficiency gains enabled by FlashAttention.
+As reported in Table~\ref{tab:sr_cost_comparison}, SST-L achieves the lowest training time and memory, inference latency, and memory, despite leveraging a much larger attention window.
+This demonstrates that FlashAttention provides substantial end-to-end benefits.
+Next, we compare SST-L$+$ with ATD under the same $96\times96$ training patch.
+SST-L$+$ is 1.92$\times$ faster in training while using 1.9$\times$ less memory.
+This result indicates that naively increasing the training patch without a hardware-efficient kernel can introduce significant overhead, reinforcing the importance of FlashAttention for scaling SR Transformers.
 We also compare SST-L$+$ with PFT.
 Although SST-L$+$ requires $5.7\times$ more FLOPs, it uses about $10\times$ less inference memory and achieves roughly $3\times$ lower latency.
-We argue that this discrepancy stems from the fact that FLOPs reductions do not necessarily reflect practical efficiency gains~\cite{ShuffleNetV2, PConv, SHViT}.
-Although PFT reduces FLOPs through top-$k$ sparsification, it still needs to materialize $N \times N$ and $N \times K$ matrices for each window (including shifted-window attention), such as the previous layer’s similarity matrix $\mathbf{S}$ and sparsification index matrix $\mathbf{I}$.
+We argue that this discrepancy stems from the fact that FLOPs reductions do not necessarily reflect practical efficiency gains~\cite{ShuffleNetV2, PConv, SHViT, PLKSR}.
+Although PFT reduces FLOPs through top-$k$ sparsification, it still needs to materialize $N \times N$ and $N \times K$ matrices for each window (including shifted-window attention), such as $\mathbf{S}$, a previous layer's score matrix $\mathbf{S}_{prev}$, and a sparsification index $\mathbf{I}$.
 As a result, PFT is primarily bottlenecked by memory traffic rather than computation, which leads to higher latency and increased memory consumption.
 Finally, even when processing high-resolution feature maps~(e.g., $640\times360$ features for $1280\times720$ reconstruction at $\times2$), SST-L$+$ remains more efficient in inference than Mamba-based~(linear-operator) SR methods, underscoring the practicality and promise of FlashAttention-equipped Transformers.